paceko/react-native-login-animated/README.md

 [![Image](https://cloud.githubusercontent.com/assets/4653102/20638502/83c8713e-b3db-11e6-9814-0c062ffbc675.gif)](https://youtu.be/rWWZENNhh6M)

 # Design Tools
 A long time ago I designed a prototype in Photoshop, which was very helpful.
 I had problems when converting from PSD to App.
-It wasn't difficult but it took me a long time and I didn't know how to create animation in Photoshop.
+It wasn't difficult but it took me a long time and I didn't know how to create an animation in Photoshop.

 I found the Sketch app 2 days ago and gave it a try.
 Amazing, no more Photoshop for me.😭

-**Sketch**, is my new friend in design tools from now on.
-I learned it 2 days ago and it's amazing and super easy.
-You should give it a try too instead of Photoshop.
+**Sketch**, is my new best friend when it comes to design tools.
+I learned it 2 days ago and it's incredible and super easy.
+You should give it a try too instead of using Photoshop.

 **Flinto** converts a prototype in Sketch to an animation preview.
 Before you start to code in React Native, you need to design a transition for `Scence`.
 You can easily calculate the timing duration position.
-You should give it a try because your app will have a wonderful animation.
+You should give it a try because your app will be beautifully animated.

 **Zeplin** helps you convert design ideas to App.
 It's easy to export an image, get distance from another component, get CSS, and more..

 You should learn this too 😘

-# Special thanks
+# Special thanks to
-Thank you to [Marc Andrew](https://medium.com/@marcandrew), His tutorial design in sketch was very helpful to me.
+[Marc Andrew](https://medium.com/@marcandrew).
+His design tutorial in Sketch was very helpful to me.

 # Design Resources
 You can download the design prototype from [here](https://www.dropbox.com/sh/ckvxavfpmojz2gi/AACltbx0qM8w2YSANVUvw1_ma?dl=0) (Sketch file + Flinto file + Raleway Fonts)

 # Note
-My design on `iPhone 6 size`, if you run other iPhone 5,4 or android size < 320pdi, style doesn't show good.
+My design on the `iPhone 6 size`, if you run other iPhone 5.4 or android size < 320pdi, style doesn't show good.
-It run good on:
+It runs good on:
 - iPhone 6 (+)
 - iPhone 7 (+)
 - Android phone (768px x 1280px or larger)